faizan4devloper/band-landing-page/README.md

+{
+  "claimassist-history-lambda": {
+    "Approver1_Focuses_On": [
+      "reason for lost policy",
+      "date of loss",
+      "police report or official documentation to support lost policy claim", "details about circumstances of policy loss",
+      "copy of government issued photo ID"
+    ],
+    "Approver2_Focuses_On": [
+      "wet signature on form",
+      "matching signatures",
+      "specification of date of loss",
+      "confirmation of bank account ownership",
+      "clarity in circumstances of policy loss",
+      "matching account details"
+    ],
+    "Additional_Information": [
+      "Reason for lost policy with details",
+      "Date of loss",
+      "Police report for lost policy",
+      "Details on circumstances of policy loss",
+      "Photo identification of policyholder"
+    ],
+    "Suggested_Action_Items": [
+      "Resubmit form with wet signature",
+      "Resign form if signature mismatch",
+      "Provide date of loss",
+      "Confirm bank account details",
+      "Submit additional supporting documents"
+    ],
+    "Detailed_Summary": "The verification officers focus on different details to process the claims.
+Approver1 focuses more on reasons, dates, and documents related to lost policies, while Approver2 focuses on details related to signatures, dates, and account details in forms.
+Additional details on reasons, dates, documents, and identities would help process similar claims along with suggested actions to resubmit forms with corrections."
+  },

 import React, { useEffect, useState } from 'react';
 import { useNavigate } from 'react-router-dom'; // Import useNavigate for navigation import { FontAwesomeIcon } from '@fortawesome/react-fontawesome';